de-jcup/eclipse-asciidoctor-editor/README.md

 # In a nutshell

-This an eclipse plugin for editing asciidoctor files
+This an Eclipse plugin for editing .asciidoc (as well as .plantuml, .ditaa) files

 Features: